-What is a Business Continuity Planner?
+What Does it Take to Be a Business Continuity Planner?

-Business Continuity Planner Definition Develop, maintain, or implement business continuity and disaster recovery strategies and solutions, including risk assessments, business impact analyses, strategy selection, and documentation of business continuity and disaster recovery procedures.
+Career Description Develop, maintain, or implement business continuity and disaster recovery strategies and solutions, including risk assessments, business impact analyses, strategy selection, and documentation of business continuity and disaster recovery procedures.
 Plan, conduct, and debrief regular mock-disaster exercises to test the adequacy of existing plans and strategies, updating procedures and plans regularly.
 Act as a coordinator for continuity efforts after a disruption event.

-A Day in the Life of a Business Continuity Planner
+Life As a Business Continuity Planner

 - Test documented disaster recovery strategies and plans.